-He is the former Chair of the firm – a position he held for nine years.
+He also is the former Chair of the firm – a position he held for nine years.
 Recognizing his contribution to the firm's performance, the National Law Journal named Mr. Milch to its Washington, DC list of "Visionaries" in 2011.

 Mr. Milch presently serves on the Board of Directors of the Environmental Law Institute, and he has previously served on the Board of Directors of Wildlife Trust International and RESOLVE, Inc. He has had an active pro bono practice, primarily in the areas of the environment and human rights.